kubernetes/community/sig-cli/CONTRIBUTING.md

 - `size/XL`
   - 40-80 hours

-Meta/Umbrella issues may have multiple components.
-By signing up for a Meta/Umbrella issue, you are only committing to one piece of it.
-Let the issue author know when you have completed some piece of it, and if you would like to continue working on it, or have it unassigned.

-**Picking the right kind of issue**
+**Picking the right kind of issue** // I think this is too much and would just remove it.

 Guided issues have a *type* defining the type of work to be done.
 Pick up an issue that fits your experience level and interest.
 Documentation and test-coverage issues typically are smaller in scope and easier to complete than features and cleanup issues.